Humpback Whale Mugging

 Our private charters covering various special interests such as snorkelling, birding, history and geography, are staffed by knowledgeable certified Marine Naturalists, who take pride in their uncompromising attention to top-quality service aboard our 12-metre, smooth-riding Rigid Inflatable Boat (“RIB”).
 This comfortable vessel features forward facing and covered seating at water level, with panoramic views, perfect for photography and naturalist groups.

-We can organise a stopover on the beach of K'gari Fraser Island, Big Woody Island with its historic lighthouse, or perhaps land on a deserted sand cay.
+We can organise a stopover on the beach of K'gari (formerly Fraser Island), Big Woody Island with its historic lighthouse, or perhaps land on a deserted sand cay.
 Refreshments can be brought or provided, with our team delighted to assist you with organising the perfect event.

 For groups interested in learning more about our research programs, our Whale & Dolphin Tracker app is the latest iteration of a long-term citizen-science program for monitoring and collecting data on marine wildlife.
 With this free app available to your special interest or educational group, we can log whale and dolphin sightings in real time and upload photos from mobile devices.
 Your contributions will aid our researchers in their studies and contribute to informed management of the East Australia population of humpback whales.